aakashkumar001/pokemon-explorer/README.md

  ```

-### NOte: Make sure you change the url to development ex:http://localhost:3000 on the TRPC-Provider file in the provider directory.
+### Note: Make sure you change the url to development eg:http://localhost:3000 on the TRPC-Provider file in the provider directory.

  ### Run the application